 - ½ tablespoon whole black peppercorns

-- 1 sprig parsley
+- 1 sprig fresh parsley

-- 1 tablespoon salt add this little by little at the very end, to taste
+- 1 tablespoon salt added to taste

 Instructions

-- Adjust for salt if you are enjoying as is -- or freeze without salt to use in other recipes calling for chicken stock.
-You can also add optional toppings (see below) for Spanish chicken soup.
+- Adjust for salt if you are enjoying as is, or freeze without salt to use in other recipes calling for chicken stock.
+You can also add optional toppings (see below) to make Spanish chicken soup.

 Notes